lorenzoturiano/wordle-solver/README.md

 ## How to run

 How to run n games of Wordle

-If YOU want to play:
+If YOU want to play one round:

-If you want the SCRIPT to play:
 `python game.py --r n`. <br>

+If you want the SCRIPT to play n rounds:
+`python game.py --r n --p`. <br>

-When you run this command, the program will output some stats about your success rate.
+When you run this command, the program will output some stats about the success rate.

 ### 🏅 Assessment